Jackie DeAngelis: Age, Net Worth & Fox Business Career 2026

 Who Are Jackie DeAngelis’s Parents?

 Jackie’s father was Louis G. DeAngelis Jr., who passed away on March 16, 2022.
 His death has not been discussed at length in public, but Jackie has acknowledged the loss in personal comments.
-His passing came at a point in her life when she was also navigating her cancer recovery — a significant period of personal challenge.

 Her mother is Elizabeth DeAngelis, who is still living.
 Elizabeth played a direct role in shaping Jackie’s path.
 She pushed Jackie toward financial literacy and an understanding of money from an early age, even though Jackie has said she genuinely disliked finance as a child.
 That early exposure, resisted as it was, clearly laid a foundation for a career that ended up being built entirely around financial markets.